fathzer/java-check-launcher/README.md

 logger=swing
 ```
 Replace the `min.java.version` value with the minimum java version required by your application and `main.class` value by the name of your main class.
 `logger` is optional.
 If your application is a Swing application, leave the line, if it is a console application, remove the line.
+You can also implement your own [logger](https://github.com/fathzer/java-check-launcher/blob/src/main/java/com.fathzer.launcher.Logger.java).
+Be aware that this class will be instantiated before checking whether running JRE is recent enough.
+So it is wise to compile your custom logger for java 1.2.

 3 - Launch the application.
-Run the command `java com.fathzer.launcher.Launcher arg1 arg2`.
+Run the command `java com.fathzer.launcher.Launcher arg1 arg2` (Here, *arg1* and *arg2* are examples, assuming that the launch application requires two arguments.
+If your application requires no arguments, just run `java com.fathzer.launcher.Launcher`).
 The launcher will check the java version and will display a comprehensive message if application is not compatible with installed java version (not the usual `unsupported class file major version` exception).
 If the java version is not supported, the process exits with a -1 code.
 If an error occurs (for instance if settings are invalid), the process exits with a -2 code.
 If everything is ok, the arguments are passed to the application's main method.